popsodav/ingress-bot/README.md

 * Improve google maps implementation to not reach non-api rate limit.
 * Add item drop functionality
 * Add multi account functionality

+GERMAN/DEUTSCH

+Author: Maome (Reilly Steele)

+Der Ingress Bot ist eine Java-implementierung von 'Ingress'.

+ACHTUNG: Du kannst gebannt werden, nutzte es auf eigenes Risiko,

+2 Dateien werden gebraucht:
+* authcookie: enthält die SACSID von m-dot-betaspike.appspot.com
+* locations: enthält die Orte

+Schnellstartanleitung:

+* Melde dich mit deinem Googleaccount an und gehe im Browser zu  https://m-dot-betaspike.appspot.com/handshake
+* Lese den Cookie SACSID von https://m-dot-betaspike.appspot.com/handshake (z.B. firefox Einstellungen)
+* Kopiere den cookie in authcookie im Format SACSID=cookie
+* Führe im Terminal folgendes Kommando aus: sudo tcpdump -i eth0 host www.ingress.com -s 65535 -w portals.pcap
+* Gehe in die Intelmap und zoome ein bisschen durch die Gegend, alle jetzt geladenen Portale werden später abgefarmt
+* Installiere "tshark"
+* Führe das aus: utils/portal\_list.pl portals.pcap > locations
+* Installiere Oracle Java SDK
+* Fürhe "make"(ohne Gänsefüsschen) aus
+* Und danach: make run > cheat.log
+If you want do know you Items and are on Linux run parser/parse.sh.
+There also is parser/parse2sql.sh, which will generate a HTML file and upload it vie FTP.

+Currently the bot will begin at the first location in the waypoint list, survey the surrounding area and attempt to acquire items from each portal in range.
+Then a timer will be set that will simulate the time it would take to walk to the next location in the list.
+At this point the bot will send new location data to the server and again survey and attempt to acquire items from the portal ('hack' it) this loop continues until each waypoint has been visited.

+To Do:
+* Error handling of valid (but error notifying) return json strings (ie "error":"TOO_SOON_BIG"
+* Create loop allowing the bot to run autonomously indefinitely without reaching portal burnout.
+* Create clientwrapper functions to allow bursting, linking, and deploying of and on portals.
+* Scan local chat for words related to current bot state or actions and enter silent cooldown period.
+* Improve google maps implementation to not reach non-api rate limit.
+* Add item drop functionality
+* Add multi account functionality